 Furthermore, the unauthorised collection of sensitive personal information might lead to identity theft and unwanted surveillance.
 Companies developing AR games must invest in stringent privacy and security measures to ensure the data collected remains secure and is collected only with user consent.

 AR gaming is still a relatively new field, yet there are several technical limitations that game developers must face.
 One of these is the limited field of view, which can negatively impact the gaming experience.
-According to a report by Ericsson, one in three AR gamers find holding a mobile device insufficient for AR gaming.
+One in three AR gamers find holding a mobile device insufficient for AR gaming.